superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### User Input Section

-This code represents a part of the user interface where users can input multiple sentences.
-It includes a label, a multiline text input field, and the ability to control and update the input through React state management.
-The user's entered sentences are stored in the **`sentences`** state variable and can be used for further processing in the component.
+This code represents UI fields where users can input multiple sentences.
+It includes a label, a multiline text input field, and React state management to control and update the input, storing user-entered sentences in the **`sentences`** state variable for further processing in the component.

 ```tsx
 {/* User Input Section */}